-Per ASC 340-40, Other Assets and Deferred Costs - Contracts with Customers, the Company recognizes an asset from the incremental costs of obtaining a contract with a customer, if the Company expects to recover those costs.
+Per ASC 340-40, Other Assets and Deferred Costs - Contracts with Customers, the Company recognizes an asset from the incremental costs of obtaining a contract with a customer if the Company expects to recover those costs.
 The incremental costs of obtaining a contract are those costs that the Company incurs to obtain a contract with a customer that it would not have incurred if the contract had not been obtained.
 ASC 340-40 also requires the recognition of an asset from the costs incurred to fulfill a contract when (1) the costs relate directly to a contract or to an anticipated contract that the Company can specifically identify, (2) the costs generate or enhance resources of the Company that will be used in satisfying (or in continuing to satisfy) performance obligations in the future, and (3) the costs are expected to be recovered.
 Adoption of the standard has resulted in the recognition of an asset related to commission costs incurred primarily in the Company's satellite services segment, and recognition of an asset related to costs incurred to fulfill contracts.
 Costs to acquire customer contracts are amortized over the estimated customer contract life.
 Costs to fulfill customer contracts are amortized in proportion to the revenue to which the costs relate.
 For contracts with an estimated amortization period of less than one year, the Company elected the practical expedient and expenses incremental costs immediately.
-The Company's deferred customer contract acquisition costs and costs to fulfill contract balances were \$58.1 million and \$18.9 million as of March 31, 2020, respectively.
+The Company's deferred customer contract acquisition costs and costs to fulfill contract balances were \$60.4 million and \$24.2 million, respectively as of March 31, 2021.
+Of the Company's total deferred customer contract acquisition costs and costs to fulfill contracts, \$26.8 million was included in prepaid expenses and other current assets and \$57.8 million was included in other assets on the Company's consolidated balance sheet as of March 31, 2021.
+The Company's deferred customer contract acquisition costs and costs to fulfill contract balances were \$58.1 million and \$18.9 million, respectively, as of March 31, 2020.
 Of the Company's total deferred customer contract acquisition costs and costs to fulfill contracts, \$23.5 million was included in prepaid expenses and other current assets and \$53.5 million was included in other assets on the Company's consolidated balance sheet as of March 31, 2020.
-For total deferred customer contract acquisition costs and contract fulfillment costs, the Company's amortization and reduction of carrying value associated with contract termination was \$46.4 million for the fiscal year ended March 31, 2020.
-The Company's deferred customer contract acquisition costs and costs to fulfill contract balances were \$52.0 million and \$9.9 million as of March 31, 2019, respectively.
-Of the Company's total deferred customer contract acquisition costs and costs to fulfill contracts, \$20.6 million was included in prepaid expenses and other current assets and \$41.3 million was included in other assets on the Company's consolidated balance sheet as of March 31, 2019.
-For total deferred customer contract acquisition costs and contract fulfillment costs, the Company's amortization and reduction of carrying value associated with contract termination was \$41.6 million for the fiscal year ended March 31, 2019.
+For total deferred customer contract acquisition costs and contract fulfillment costs, the Company's amortization and reduction of carrying value associated with contract termination was \$50.5 million, \$46.4 million and \$41.6 million for the fiscal years ended March 31, 2021, March 31, 2020 and March 31, 2019, respectively.